10 Major Ports In China

 Yingkou began international operations in 1858 and was ranked in the top 50 in 2015.

-Recently, the Russian government and Yingkou port signed an MoU to develop an international logistics terminal in Russia jointly.
+Recently, the Russian government and the Yingkou port signed an agreement to jointly develop an international logistics terminal in Russia.
 Yingkou also bought a large portion of the Bely Rast Terminal operated by the Russian Railways.

 Frequently Asked Questions